Abhimanyu-0/Generating_3D_Gaussians/README.md

 # Gen_3DGS
-This repository serves my ongoing exploration of different generative models.
+This repository serves as my ongoing exploration of different generative models.
 I have written the below so that it can be useful to someone new to these architectures and wants to start experimenting with them.
 Here is a paper that aims to explain the concepts succintly and also references various papers that have been useful